tferr/ASA/Notes.md

 Development Builds
 ------------------
 ####Version 3.4.2
-  * Improved prompts: dialog for tabular data is as interactive as the main dialog for bitmap images
+  * Improved prompts: dialog for tabular data is much more interactive
+  * Fixed a bug that made the recorder to omit the plugin's name if the user pressed _Cf.
+    Segmentation_

 Release Builds